Learn how to play the Major Pentatonic scale!

 To play, following the chord changes, your licks or melody has to change, targeting the strong intervals of the scale.
 This means it is actually harder to swap between two scales that look identical than two completely different scales!

 The C shape

-The C shaped major pentatonic is difficult to phrase with in its bare form, the layout is a bit awkward.
+The C shaped Major Pentatonic is difficult to phrase with, in its bare form, the layout is a bit awkward.

 All this means is that you may have to spend some extra time getting used to it.

-These two videos show what the major pentatonic shapes look like when connected.
+These two videos show what the Major Pentatonic shapes look like when connected.

-The video lesson play this exercise using triplets, however, there is no reason for why you couldn’t play this using 8th or 16th notes instead.
+The video lesson plays this exercise using triplets, however, there is no reason why you couldn’t play this using 8th or 16th notes instead.
 If you try both these rhythms as well you’ll learn the scale quicker.

-This is the final exercise for learning the major pentatonic scale shapes.
+This is the final exercise for learning the Major Pentatonic scale shapes.

 The good news is, you are closer to mastering the guitar than you might think.
 To create all minor and major modes you use the pentatonic scales as your starting point.

 The better prepared you are, the quicker the next layer of notes can be learned.
 It really is down to knowing the shapes and the intervals inside.

-Without this you have nothing to target or anchor your licks and melodies in.
+Without this, you have nothing to target or anchor your licks and melodies in.

 Notice how even though there is no chord behind the scale it still sounds major.
 This is because of the way it’s phrased, based on intervals in relation to a major chord.

 Just like the Minor Pentatonic, we build the Major Pentatonic from five barre chord shapes.
 First, you must take each shape individually through the cycle of 4th to cover the whole neck.
 This is the majority of the effort.

-If you prepared each shape well enough, connecting them up and down as well as using the concept of closest possible shape isn’t that difficult.
+If you prepared each shape well enough, connecting them as well as finding the closest possible shape isn’t that difficult.

-Simply apply a major pentatonic if the chord is major or a minor pentatonic if the chord is minor.
+Simply apply a Major Pentatonic if the chord is major or a Minor Pentatonic if the chord is minor.